+THTR-1550, Stagecraft

-THTR-3820, Theatre History and Literature From 1640 Through 1918 plus six additional hours selected from theatre arts.
+plus four hours of Production Arts and two courses selected from plus six additional hours selected from theatre arts.
 The minimum total hours for the minor will be twenty-one; nine hours must be in courses numbered 3000 or above.